pink hibiscus flower closeup

 and me.

-One thought on “A poem for my neighbor’s hibiscus”
+One response to “A poem for my neighbor’s hibiscus”